HeroQuest: First Light β The Perfect HeroQuest for Kids

 How Does It Play?

-Combat uses the same custom dice system — attack dice versus defend dice — keeping the familiar HeroQuest feel intact.
+Combat uses the same custom dice system β attack dice versus defend dice β keeping the familiar HeroQuest feel intact.
 Heroes have unique abilities that make each character play differently, encouraging teamwork and communication between players.

 The simplified ruleset means less time reading instructions and more time playing.
-Most groups are fully up and running within 10 minutes of opening the box — which is exactly what you want when playing with younger children.
+Most groups are fully up and running within 10 minutes of opening the box β which is exactly what you want when playing with younger children.
+Quests run 30β60 minutes, making them ideal for family game nights where attention spans are a consideration.

 Rating Breakdown